tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Answer* (jcanfield3-stat6250): No it does not, it merely transforms the look of the data, but the original data remains intact.
 - *Question* (akrishnamurthy-stat6250): What is the difference of using the format statement in PROC or DATA step?
 - Question (lceballos-stat6250): What happens when you place a FORMAT statement in a PROC step?
+- *Question* (kamirneni-stat6250): What is the difference between temporary and permanent library?